-One dead, 10 injured in attack at Finnish college: police
+One dead, 10 injured in attack at Finnish college

 “One dead body has been found at the college premises of Kuopio Herman,” police said on Twitter.
 They gave no further details on what had happened or what provoked the violence.

-Police said that 10 people had been injured including the suspect in the attack.
-Two of the injured were in a serious condition.
+The suspect was among the 10 people injured, police said.
+Two of the injured were in serious condition.

-The incident took place at the Savo Vocational College located in the Herman shopping center in Kuopio, police said.
-The situation had now ended, they added.
+Police were expected to give more details in a news conference later in the afternoon.

+“The act of violence at Savo Vocational College in Kuopio is shocking and we utterly condemn it,” Prime Minister Antti Rinne said on Twitter.
+“I have had discussions with top police officers and the government is following the situation closely.”

 Finland has seen two deadly school attacks in the past 12 years.
 In 2007, a student at the Jokela High School shot 8 people dead before killing himself.
-In 2008, a 22-year-old student at a vocational school in Kauhajoki shot 10 dead before committing suicide.
+In 2008, a 22-year-old student at a vocational school in Kauhajoki shot 10 people dead before committing suicide.

 Reporting by Stockholm Newsroom, Gdansk Newsroom, Tarmo Virki in Tallinn; Editing by Andrew Heavens and Angus MacSwan